This article was updated March 5, 2025.

 A cost segregation study begins with a feasibility analysis, which is a complimentary estimate of the potential benefits and fees to perform a study for the specific buildings.

-For a building that was purchased by the taxpayer, this can include:
+For a building that was purchased by the taxpayer, this additional information can include:

 For a building that was constructed or remodeled by the taxpayer, this can include:

-The next step analyzes the property and provided information, which typically includes the following:
+Analyze the property and provided information, including the following:

 This report should be retained as long as you own or occupy the property.
 It provides support for asset classifications and can be used in case of an audit by tax authorities.